medinaandresel/shacl-asp/README.md

 # Extended Version

-The extended verion can be found here: https://anonymousfiles.io/nxhY0JeR/
+The extended version can be found here: https://anonymousfiles.io/nxhY0JeR/

 # Building